Camp Myszkowski's News

 - Homework CAN BE the result of an assignment not completed in class.

-- When returning from an absence, a student will find his or her missed work on their desk(homeroom) or in class bin.
+- When returning from an absence, a student will find his or her missed work on their desk.
 According to the Lincoln Handbook, a student will be allotted the same number of days to complete and turn in the work equaling the days absent.
 For example, if a student is absent two days, they have two days after they return to turn in absent work.
 Work will not be given ahead of time for vacations.
 These students will receive missed work upon their return and will also have the number of days absent to return completed work.
 Missing policy goes into affect when number of allotted days to complete work is up.

 - Turning in absent or last work is each student’s responsibility.
-Students have their own usernames/passwords for Power School.

 - For every three missing assignments in a class, students will be given a lunch detention.